jamieredding/pair-stairs/README.md

 - interactive prompt to ask dev names
 - show bad pairings
 - allow overriding the 'decideOmatic'
-- ask for how many pairs to suggest
 - show all developers on pair stairs when some are off
 - when run out of options, only allow user to choose from options or type their own
 - change to an event-ish loop